SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 * Variable Expansion: Variables shall be expanded preserving their types.

+* Brace Expansions: Brace expansions shall be expanded to a list.

 * Juxtaposition Expansion: Juxtapositions shall be expanded as list products.

 * Other expansions: Tildes, Evaluate expressions, etc. shall be expanded as needed.

+### Brace Expansions
+Brace expansions are of two kinds, _normal brace expansions_ and _range brace expansions_.
+_Normal brace expansions_ are sequences of optional expressions inside braces (`{}`), delimited by a comma (`','`); a missing expression is treated as an empty string literal.
+Such expressions are simply expanded to the expressions they enclose.
+_Range brace expansions_ are of the form `{start_expression..end_expression}`, where `start_expression` and `end_expression` denote the bounds of an inclusive _range_, and can be one of two types:
+- Single unicode code points: The range expands to all code points between the start and end, e.g. `{a..c}` shall expand to the list `(a b c)`.
+- Numbers: The range expands to all numbers between the start and end, e.g. `{8..11}` shall expand to the list `(8 9 10 11)`.

 ### Juxtapositions
 Any two expressions joined without any operator are considered to be in a Juxtaposition, with the resulting value being the list product of two expressions.